 The primary endpoint for phase Ib is objective response.
 Secondary endpoints are: duration of objective response; disease control rate and duration of disease control; progression-free survival; the number of patients with DLTs in the entire treatment period; BI 1810631 PK parameters (Cmax, AUC0-t2) on Days 1 and 15.

-Dose escalation and determination of the MTD will be guided by a three parameter BLRM with overdose control.
+Dose escalation and determination of the MTD will be guided by a 3-parameter BLRM with overdose control.

 Effective targeted therapy against HER2 mutations is an unmet need in solid tumors, particularly in NSCLC with HER2 mutations.
 BI 1810631 is an orally administered, EGFR-sparing, selective inhibitor of the HER2 receptor with activity against HER2 TKD mutations, including exon 20 insertions.
 Structurally similar agents have shown positive results in preclinical investigations.

-These agents have been associated with response rates of 55%, 27–8% and 19%, respectively, in patients with HER2 mutation-positive NSCLC following chemotherapy.
+These agents have been associated with response rates of 55%, 27% to 28%, and 19%, respectively, in patients with HER2 mutation-positive NSCLC following chemotherapy.
 Recently, the US Food and Drug Administration (FDA) granted accelerated approval to trastuzumab deruxtecan for adult patients with unresectable or metastatic NSCLC whose tumors have activating HER2 mutations, as detected by an FDA-approved test, and who have received a prior systemic therapy.

 the need for a broad armamentarium of potential therapeutic options to account the heterogeneity of HER2 aberrations, options for brain metastases, and the potential for combination regimens in the future, necessitate the development of orally available small molecule therapeutics in this area of unmet need.